teerthiladdad/ODT-2026-Hands-Off/README.md

 How did the project change from the initial idea?

 **Response:**
 `[We originally planned to use an artist's wooden mannequin hand and use fishing line tendons.
 We realized the wood was too heavy and the internal elastics were too stiff for our SG90 servos.
-We pivoted to designing our own geometric MDF claws and using a rigid pushrod linkage instead, which ultimately looked better and functioned 100x more reliably.]`
+We pivoted to designing our own geometric MDF claws and using a shaft-ring system instead, which ultimately looked better and functioned 100x more reliably.]`

 ---